-The severe fatigue of mitochondrial disease can be one of the most difficult symptoms that people with mito suffer from.
+The severe The overall feeling of tiredness or lack of energy.
+It is not the same as simply feeling drowsy or sleepy.
+Being fatigued means having no motivation or energy. of Related to the mitochondria. disease can be one of the most difficult symptoms that people with mito suffer from.

 The biggest overall principle to follow in dealing with fatigue is to “think” energy conservation techniques in everything you do.
 Energy conservation means looking at your daily routines to find ways to reduce the amount of effort needed to perform certain tasks, eliminating other tasks, and building more rest throughout the day.
 Keep in mind not every technique will work for you.
 These are suggestions you can use and adapt to find the right fit for you.
 Energy can be thought of as money, remember to spend your energy “money” wisely, you only have so much!